MonoGame/MonoGame/Documentation/UWP.md

 ##### 2. XamlGame uses a custom rich constructor

-Why may I need this constructor?
+Why may you need this constructor?

-`MyGame` needs some dependencies such as an `ISettingsRepository` to get some values from each *platform* settings store.
-I would then implement an `AndroidSettingsRepository` and an `UwpSettingsRepository`.
-I cannot construct those dependencies in `MyGame` itself, **because they are platform dependent**, so I have to inject them into `MyGame` constructor.
+Consider `MyGame` needs some dependencies such as an `ISettingsRepository` to get some values from each *platform* settings store.
+You would then implement an `AndroidSettingsRepository` and an `UwpSettingsRepository`, but you cannot construct those dependencies in `MyGame` itself, **because they are platform dependent**, so you'll have to inject them into `MyGame` constructor.

-For example, in a `MainActivity` on Android I would do:
+For example, in a `MainActivity` on Android you would do:

 ```c#
 _game = new MyGame(